Frances has many years' experience writing about exhibitions in art galleries and museums.

 Balenciaga: Shaping Fashion, an exhibition at London's V&A Museum, celebrated the work of Cristobel Balenciaga.
 The exhibition focused on the designer's output from the 1950s and '60s, which many design historians regard as being his most creative and exciting period.

-Sponsored by American Express, the exhibition is curated by Cassie Davies-Strodder, curator of 20th and 21st century fashion collections at the V&A. The display marks the 80th anniversary of the opening of Balenciaga's fashion house in Paris and the centenary of the opening of his first fashion house in San Sebastian.
+Sponsored by American Express, the exhibition was curated by Cassie Davies-Strodder, curator of 20th and 21st-century fashion collections at the V&A. The display marked the 80th anniversary of the opening of Balenciaga's fashion house in Paris and the centenary of the opening of his first fashion house in San Sebastian.

-The son of a seamstress, Cristobel Balenciaga was born in 1985 in Getaria, northern Spain.
-At the age of twelve he began an apprenticeship with a tailor in the nearby fashionable town San Sebastian.
+The son of a seamstress, Cristobel Balenciaga was born in 1895 in Getaria, northern Spain.
+At the age of twelve, he began an apprenticeship with a tailor in the nearby fashionable town of San Sebastian.

 Ten years later, in 1917, he opened his first fashion house there.
-His training gave him a very special advantage over most other couturiers: he was skilled in every stage of the making process from designing and cutting to tailoring and dressmaking.
+His training gave him a very special advantage over most other couturiers: He was skilled in every stage of production, from designing and cutting to tailoring and dressmaking.
 His early creations were inspired by French designers including Coco Chanel and Madeleine Vionnet, both of whom were close friends.

 Highlights of the Exhibition

-The display includes ensembles created for Hollywood actress Ava Gardner, hats and dresses made for 1960s socialite and fashion icon Gloria Guinness, as well as garments worn by Mona von Bismarck, one of the world's wealthiest women who commissioned everything from Balenciaga ranging from gardening shorts to ball-gowns.
+The display included ensembles created for Hollywood actress Ava Gardner, hats and dresses made for 1960s socialite and fashion icon Gloria Guinness, and garments worn by Mona von Bismarck.
+Von Bismarck was one of the world's wealthiest women, and she commissioned everything from Balenciaga, ranging from gardening shorts to ball gowns.